How to Grow Dill

 This habit is almost entirely self-serving, since the direct-seeded plants mature only slightly, if at all, behind my carefully cosseted indoor seedlings.
 Dill puts down a slender taproot that resents being moved, and I suspect tiny root hairs get jostled and broken in transplanting.
 That small setback allows the undisturbed direct-seeded competition to catch up.
 Succession plantings three weeks apart guarantee an unbroken supply, and its fast growth allows dill to be raised from Zones 3 through 10.

-Dill is a light feeder, but it does best in a reasonably fertile, open soil with full sun.
+Dill is a light feeder, but it does best in reasonably fertile, open soil with full sun.
 Southern gardeners can even grow it in partial shade.
 My kitchen garden gets a top dressing of an inch or two of compost and rotted manure every year.
 Unless your soil lacks nutrients, dill won’t require any supplemental feeding.
 But to maintain the general fertility of the soil, I run weak manure tea into my drip irrigation lines every two or three weeks.
-And after a heavy harvest of dill, you will find a quick shot of manure tea helps the plants recover.
+And after a heavy harvest of dill, you will find a quick shot of manure tea that helps the plants recover.

 Good drainage is essential, and my sandy, Long Island, New York, loam has that advantage.
 Heavier clay soils should be amended with lots of compost.
 I loosen my dill beds with deep thrusts of a spading fork to ease the passage of those slender taproots.